ClassPreloader/ClassPreloader/README.md

 Using the tool
 --------------

-You use the classpreloader.php script with a few command line flags to generate a preloader.
+You use the bin/classpreloader.php compile command with a few command line flags to generate a preloader.

 `--config`: A CSV containing a list of files to combine into a classmap, or the full path to a PHP script that returns an array of classes or a `\ClassPreloader\Config` object.